andreypvitor4/scroll-component/README.md

         where you insert the url this image will take you (the tag that has been used was the <a> tag, you might want to change it to <Link> in line 74 and 85 of the index.js)
   height: receive a number (px)
   width: receive a number (px)
-    height and width set the dimensions of the image space.
-The image will never be distorted but it will keep the original proportions and it will be placed in the image space.
+    height and width set the dimensions of the image space (not the image).
+The images will fill out the image space according to it dimensions

 Ex:
   images = [{